lostsource/SimpleRTCData/README.md

 ### send
 *SimpleRTCData.send(DOMString | ArrayBuffer message, [Function callback])*

 Sends `message` of type *DOMString* or *ArrayBuffer* to peer.
-An optional callback can be passed as a second argument which will be triggered upon receive confirmation from remote peer.
-Messages sent before a [connection is established](#onconnect) are discarded.
+An optional callback can be passed as a second argument which will be triggered upon receipt of confirmation from the remote peer.
+Note: Messages sent before a [connection is established](#onconnect) are discarded.

 ### setAnswer
 *SimpleRTCData.setAnswer(String answer, [Function callback])*